What Habits Worsen ADHD?

 The Power of Balanced Nutrition

-A balanced diet rich in proteins, complex carbs, and healthy fats stabilizes energy levels and supports neurotransmitter balance.
-Small, frequent meals may help maintain steady focus and prevent “crash” moments throughout the day.
+A balanced diet rich in proteins, complex carbs, and healthy fats stabilizes energy and supports neurotransmitter balance.
+Small, frequent meals help maintain steady focus and prevent “crash” moments throughout the day.

 Clutter and Environmental Impact on Focus